 Subsequently, the magnitude of the proposed project interventions will be scattered within the selected area.
-Groundnut & Chilli processing centre will be constructed next to the Groundnut producer farmer society in the same land.
-The land is belonging to the Ministry of Agriculture.
 No land acquisition is required, and no resettlement impacts are anticipated.
-Farmers are expected to directly benefit through the value addition process, better and more efficient technologies for post-harvesting activities, improved market linkages as well as opportunities.
+Farmers are expected to directly benefit through improved water accessibility and input supply/management, better and more efficient technologies for production and post-harvest, improved market linkages as well as opportunities for value addition.
 Furthermore, farmers would benefit from the capacity building through farmer training.
-Hence, farmers will get direct economic advantages, and the surrounding community benefited from direct and indirect employment opportunities, especially daily paid employment opportunities and the Post-harvest Processing Centre related activities, which are planned to be implemented parallel.
+Hence, farmers will get direct economic advantages and the surrounding community benefited from direct and indirect employment opportunities, especially daily paid employment opportunities and the Post-harvest Processing Centre related activities, which are planned to be implemented in parallel.

 During the discussions had with farmers, it was highlighted that the young generation at present in these areas are subjected to local migration and looking for different types of employment opportunities with soft skills rather than engage in agriculture.
-This is mainly due to the unavailability of sustainable income.
+This is mainly due to the unavailability of sufficient water for smooth cultivation.
 Further, they claimed that the existing agricultural activities do not ensure the consistent monthly income and stable income in the agriculture sector would be a key point to get the attraction of the youth.
-Hence, a high-quality value addition process will ensure the quality of the products and market price.
-Continuous value additional services will be a good prospect for the youth to have a stable income and it prevents local employment migrations.
+Hence, rehabilitation of pump house will ensure the continuous accessibility of water and it will be a good prospect for the youth to have a stable income and it prevents local employment migrations.